LeRoy Neiman - Braham, MN

 The artist's 1962 series of Campbell's Soup Cans created a sensation in the art world and launched him into the realm of celebrity.
 His iconic studio, painted silver and known as the Factory, became the place to be in New York.
 Surrounding himself with an ever-rotating group of hipsters and starlets like The Rolling Stones, The Velvet Underground and Edie Sedgwick, he also extended his talents into other fields such as film, publishing, writing, television and music.
 Except for a brief period in the mid-1960s, he would continue to paint until the end of his life.
 He was a mentor and inspiration to such artists as Jean-Michel Basquiat, and by the time of his death, he was one of the most prolific and well-known artists the world had ever seen.

 Explore M.S.
-Rau’s entire collection of American art here.
+Rau’s entire collection of American Fine art here.